kafe-federation/kafe-installer-1.16.2/README.md

-# kafe-idp-installer-test
+# kafe-installer-1.16.2

-It probably works for the KAFE-version of simpleSAMLphp 1.14.15.
+It probably works for the KAFE-version of simpleSAMLphp 1.16.2.
 Built IdP will follow the Technical Profile of KAFE Policy.

 * set up config.php
 * run setup-ssp-kafe.sh